 Lesser Location + Lesser House = Lesser Price

 If the problem you're looking to solve is location based, it makes sense that you should be prepared to pay up or buy a lesser house.
-If it's a combination better house while also saving for retirement, then it follows that you'll be moving to a neighbourhood that is considerably cheaper.
-If a straight cashing out is what you seek most, then downsizing or moving out of town altogether will be the gist of your move.
+If it's a combination better house while also saving for retirement that you're after, then it follows that you'll be moving to a neighbourhood that is considerably cheaper.
+If a straight cashing out is what you seek, then downsizing or moving out of town altogether will be the foundation of your search.

-Awareness of the equation you're working within, based on the primary problem you're looking to solve, will go a long way to making your home search more efficient.
-You're much more likely to be ready at the next opportunity, after having already considered and accepted the compromises you're most willing to make.
+Awareness of the equation you're working within, based on the primary problem you're looking to solve, will go a long way to making your home search more successful.
+You're much more likely to be ready at the next opportunity, having already considered and accepted the compromises you're willing to make to move.